From The Fourth R

 About Meetings and Events

-As our “average respondent,” Joe Westar is more likely to have attended a Jesus Seminar on the Road (JSOR) than a Spring or Fall Meeting.
+On average, our Associate members are more likely to have attended a Jesus Seminar on the Road (JSOR) than a Spring or Fall Meeting.

 - More than half the respondents had attended a JSOR.